oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 allows you to set an optional kernel name. |dpcpp_short| execution policies can be used with all standard C++ algorithms that support execution policies.

-To use the policy, create a policy object by providing a class type for a unique kernel name as a template argument, and one of the following constructor arguments:
+To create a policy object you may use one of the following constructor arguments:

 * A SYCL queue
 * A SYCL device
 * A SYCL device selector
 * An existing policy object with a different kernel name

+Kernel name is set via policy template argument.
 Providing a kernel name for a policy is optional if the used compiler supports implicit names for SYCL kernel functions.
 The |dpcpp_cpp| supports it by default;
 for other compilers it may need to be enabled with compilation options such as